 Sport Management Studies

-- Minimum overall undergraduate 3.00 GPA or 3.00 GPA in last 48 college credits taken*
+- 3.00 GPA in a baccalaureate degree verified with official transcripts from an accredited institution or 3.00 GPA in last 48 college credits taken*

-- Graduate School Application plus $25 nonrefundable application fee
+- Completed Graduate Application for Admission plus $25 nonrefundable application fee

 *Students with a GPA of less than 3.00 may be considered by submitting two letters of recommendation highlighting sport industry experience.

 Applicants with sport industry-related experience and a non-sport-related degree (marketing, finance, business, coaching/physical education, public relations, etc.) may be considered for admission.

 Applications received by April 1 will receive preference for July admission.
 Subsequent applications will be considered until all class openings are filled.

 Each concentration requires that students complete 36 credits to meet degree requirements.
 The sport management concentration requires students to complete a 12-credit mentorship and the intercollegiate athletic administration and sports counseling concentrations require students to complete four courses in addition to the core requirements.

 Students must complete ALL core curriculum coursework before being allowed to enroll in mentorship, or in sports counseling or intercollegiate athletic administration track courses.

 The course sequences for each concentration are listed below.